 4. Music & Effects (M&E) Tracks

-This is a typed list of the opening credits as they appear on screen.
-Generally, these are more for subtitling purposes than straight up replacement purposes.
-Most of the time delivery of this item will be via word document.
+This is a typed list of the opening credits as they appear on the screen.
+Generally, these are more for subtitling purposes than straight-up replacement purposes.
+Most of the time delivery of this item will be via Word document.

 Similar to the final main credit entry above, this is a list of all credits in the back end of the film.
-Again this is something you can deliver to your international sales agent by a simple word document.
-Generally these are preferred to PDFs in case minor changes or copy pastes need to be made.
+Again this is something you can deliver to your international sales agent in a simple Word document.
+Generally, these are preferred to PDFs in case minor changes or copy-pastes need to be made.

 7. Press Kit